No precipitation predicted

 In the Republic

-In the daytime of March 5 precipitation will stop, after the daytime of 6, at night of March 7, on 9, at night of 10 in most regions from time to time precipitation is predicted.
-At night of March 6, in the daytime of 7, on 8, on 9, in the daytime of 10 no precipitation is predicted.
+In the daytime of March 12 in seperate regions, on 15-17 in most regions from time to time precipitation is predicted.
+On 13-14 no precipitation is predicted.

 In Yerevan